Ricci curvature: Global geometry and topology

-These results, particularly Myers' and Hamilton's, show that positive Ricci curvature has strong topological consequences.
+These results, particularly Myers and Hamilton's, show that positive Ricci curvature has strong topological consequences.
 By contrast, excluding the case of surfaces, negative Ricci curvature is now known to have no topological implications; Lohkamp (1994) has shown that any manifold of dimension greater than two admits a complete Riemannian metric of negative Ricci curvature.
 In the case of two-dimensional manifolds, negativity of the Ricci curvature is synonymous with negativity of the Gaussian curvature, which has very clear topological implications.
-There are very few two-dimensional manifolds which fail to admit Riemannian metrics of negative Gaussian curvature.
+There are very few two-dimensional manifolds that fail to admit Riemannian metrics of negative Gaussian curvature.